The Gravitational Aspect of Information: The Physical Reality of Asymmetric "Distance": Geodesics and the Brownian Bridge

 This arises as a mathematical necessity to make the physical and geometric trajectories identical.
 This relation implies that the total displacement $|x_b-x_a|$ is naturally scaled by the characteristic displacement of the Brownian motion, $\sqrt{2D(t_b - t_a)}$.
 Indeed, if the condition (\ref{eqn:cond_CBB_new}) is satisfied, the diffusion coefficient $D$ is always given by the second moment of the displacement for any $t_a < t < t_b$,

 where $E_w [\cdot]$ denotes the expectation value for the Wiener process.
+This ensures that the mean squared displacement grows linearly with time, making the process statistically self-similar and hence ‘canonical’.
 We therefore call a Brownian bridge that satisfies Eq. \eqref{eqn:cond_CBB_new} a canonical Brownian bridge.
-It is also worth mentioning that the infinite limit of $t_b$ of the Brownian bridge is known to be reduced to Brownian motion.
+It is also worth mentioning that the infinite limit of $t_b$ of the Brownian bridge is known to reduce to Brownian motion.

 With this final piece, we can state our main result: The time evolution of a canonical Brownian bridge is identical to an m-geodesic trajectory on the statistical manifold.